 Q: Any final words of wisdom?

-Josh: Yes, if you’re working on a WordPress template, it’s best to leave the design as is.
-What I mean is, don’t go through the trouble of selecting a website template only to try to customize it.
+Josh: Yes, if you’re working on a WordPress template, it’s best to leave the layout as is, unless you're using a child theme.
+What I mean is, don’t go through the trouble of selecting a website template only to customize it to death and break it for good.

 One other piece of advice: Sign up forms are a great way to get subscribers but just like a demanding CTA is bad manners so is a subscription popup that fills the screen the exact moment a user arrives on the home page.